daniyxlkhan/speedTest50/README.md

 - Gained proficiency in SQL.
 - Developed database management skills.

-My journey with CS50's Introduction to Computer Science has been transformative, teaching me not only coding but also the ability to self-learn—a fundamental skill in the world of programming.
+My journey with CS50's Introduction to Computer Science has been transformative, teaching me not only coding but also the ability to self-learn a fundamental skill in the world of programming.